Academic degree: Switzerland

 Before the Bologna Process, the academic degree of a Licentiate was reached after 4 or 5 years of study.
 Depending on the official language of the university, it was called Lizentiat (German), Licence (French) or licenza (Italian) and, according to the Bologna reform, is today considered equivalent to a master's degree.
 A Licentiate with a predefined qualification gave access to the last stage of a further two or more years of studies (depending on the field) for a doctoral degree.

 Apart from this, most universities offered a postgraduate diploma requiring up to two years of study.
 French-speaking universities called them diplôme d'études approfondies DEA or DESS, the Italian-speaking university post laurea and German-speaking universities mostly Nachdiplomstudium (NDS).
 Today the federal legislation defines these postgraduate diplomas (60 ECTS credits) as Master of Advanced Studies (MAS) or Executive Master of Business Administration (EMBA) degrees.
 Universities may also offer the possibility to gain a diploma in advanced studies (DAS, less than 60 ECTS credits).
 These degrees do not normally give access to a doctoral programme.

+Turkey

+Turkish education system has been mostly compatible with the Bologna process before and immediately after adoption.
+There are three types of degree systems offered by Turkish universities, competing with each other: